perbaltzar/photoify/README.md

 * Tables

 # DONE
+* When changing email, check if email excists in database
 * As a user I should be able to edit my posts.
 * As a user I should be able to delete my posts.
 * As a user I should be able to upload a profile avatar image.